How is the writing of insurance contracts regulated in your jurisdiction?

 - Upon request by the FMA, further declarations and documents that could be needed to confirm the application.

-According to FMA Instruction (FMA I 2018/9 Grant of a licence) the duration of the licencing procedure depends primarily on the conclusiveness and completeness of the information and documents contained in the application.
-Once the application is complete, the FMA is required to decide on the grant of a licence within six months and to inform the applicant without delay.
-In case of delay, the applicant has the right to make a complaint to the FMA – Appeals Commission.
-In practice, insurance companies should expect a duration between 3 and 6 months before their licence is granted.
+According to the FMA Instruction (FMA 2017/26 Formation of an Insurance Company), the duration of the licensing procedure depends primarily on the conclusiveness and completeness of the information and documents contained in the application.
+First, a draft of the licence application (preliminary application) without original documents must be submitted.
+The applicant receives a written statement from the FMA on the conclusiveness, form and completeness of the application.
+After the pre-application has been corrected, if necessary, the final application can be submitted with the original documents.
+Once the application is complete, the FMA must decide on the granting of a licence within six months and to inform the applicant without delay.
+In case of a delay, the applicant has the right to make a complaint to the FMA – Appeals Commission (Article 15 VersAG).
+In practice, insurance companies should expect a duration between 6 and 12 months in total before their licence is granted.
+The requirements for insurance intermediaries are less stringent and therefore a shorter period of time can usually be expected before a licence is issued.

 Are there restrictions or controls over who owns or controls insurers (including restrictions on foreign ownership)?

-The FMA needs to be informed beforehand in writing by the interested parties about every intended purchase or sale of qualifying participations (at least 10 percent) in an insurance company, whether direct or indirect.
-Likewise, every intended increase or sale of a qualifying participation, directly or indirectly, must be reported in writing when as a result the participation would reach, fell below or exceed the limit of 20, 30 or 50 percent of the share capital or the voting rights of such an insurance undertaking.
+The FMA must be notified in writing in advance by the interested parties about every intended purchase or sale of qualifying participations in an insurance company, whether direct or indirect.
+Likewise, every intended increase or sale of a qualifying participation, directly or indirectly, must be reported in writing when as a result the participation would reach, fall below or exceed the limit of 20, 30 or 50 percent of the share capital or the voting rights of such an insurance undertaking.
 Even an intended purchase and increase of the participation under 10 percent of the share capital or the voting rights needs to be reported to the FMA, so that the supervision authority can determine whether the interested acquirer could exert significant influence on company management.

 Is it possible to insure or reinsure risks in your jurisdiction without a licence or authorisation? (i.e. on a non-admitted basis)?

-So, pursuant to Article 11 VersAG insurance companies domiciled in another EEA-member state don’t need a licence or authorisation, provided they fulfil the conditions set out in Article 112 et seqq.
-VersAG.
-However, when companies want to operate in Liechtenstein, they must inform the FMA about their intended insurance business.
+So, pursuant to Article 11 VersAG insurance companies domiciled in another EEA Member State don’t need a licence or authorisation, provided they fulfil the conditions set out in Article 112 et seqq.
+VersAG (notification).

 Is a branch of an overseas insurer, insurance broker and/or other types of market intermediary in your jurisdiction subject to a similar regulatory framework as a locally incorporated entity?